Angélique du Coudray: Travels

-Du Coudray first traveled to Moulins in November 1761 from Claremont France.
+Du Coudray first traveled to Moulins in November 1761 from Claremont, France.
 Le Nain, who had heard and learned a lot about du Coudray's childbirth courses in an exchange with letters with Ballainvilliers, was extremely excited about her arrival.
 He was one of the first people to secure her services in his city.

 In her first lesson in Moulins, eighty students appeared and the second lesson brought seventy.
 Fewer students came because this was also harvest time and many women could not be spared from their farm duties.
 Du Coudray noted how many women had no aptitude and even sent them home, and only a few women really stood out to her.
 Her course cost the women 36–40 livres, which included the final certificate of completion.
 She worked her students hard and taught them just the basics, but even this was enough for them to be extremely useful in their cities.
 Classes took place six days a week, all morning and all afternoon, and lasted around two months, so that every student had plenty of time to listen to lectures and practice each maneuver several times on the machine.
 Occasionally she would allow her best students to attend live births with her supervision.
 In most cities she was paid 300 livres a month of her teaching.

-Throughout the next year and a half she traveled to Burgundy: to Autun in 1761, Bourg-en-Bresse and Chalone-sur-Saȏne in 1763, and in the same year to Limognes-en-Quercy and Tulle.
+Throughout the next year and a half she travelled to Burgundy: to Autun in 1761, Bourg-en-Bresse and Chalone-sur-Saȏne in 1763, and in the same year to Limognes-en-Quercy and Tulle.
 She then traveled to Angoulȇme in 1764 and Bourdeilles in the same year, then to Poitiers in 1764–65, to Sablés-sur-Sarthe in 1765, and finally to Périgueux and Agen in 1769.
 She held a similar course of instruction in all these regions of France.
 In a new development, Du Coudray taught midwives to stop the practice, when an infant was delivered near death, of putting it to one side and focusing on recovery of the mother.
 She instructed them to attempt to revive the infant, which could be successful.